 These are the four types of insurance products that homebuyers should be familiar with.

-You need to buy home insurance if you want a mortgage loan in Canada.
+You need to buy home insurance if you want a mortgage loan insurance in Canada.
 Home insurance provides you with financial help if a covered event results in damages to your home, property, or personal belongings.

 Mortgage Default Insurance

 Mortgage default insurance is mandatory if you put less than 20% down toward your home.
-It protects the lender if you cannot make loan repayments.
+It protects the mortgage lender if you cannot make loan repayments.
 You can roll the cost of insurance into your monthly mortgage payments.
 Alternately, you can pay it along with the closing costs.